-I love Lutz’s Lentil Soup and it’s rich flavors with pork belly or pork knuckle chunks but tonight I wanted a different flavor.
-I was wanting something Asian.
+I love Lutz’s Lentil Soup and it’s rich flavors with pork belly or pork knuckle chunks, but tonight I wanted a different flavor.
+I wanted something Asian.
 I buy fresh Asian herbs and veggies and keep them in the freezer for such occasions.
 I began scrounging through my freezer for them and located one of my favorite herbs, kaffir leaves.
-Basically a lovely leaf with a combo of fresh basil and strong lime.
-I happened to have jalapeños that were on the verge of destruction so I gatherer all my goods and looked at them for a while.
-I attacked my spice drawer as well and as I looked through all my odds and ends and I laid them out and began to divide and conquer!
+Basically, a lovely leaf with a combo of fresh basil and strong lime.
+I happened to have jalapeños that were on the verge of destruction, so I gatherer all my goods and looked at them for a while.
+I attacked my spice drawer as well, and as I looked through all my odds and ends and I laid them out and began to divide and conquer!

 This is what I came up with, and thank you, Universe.
 At least I took a picture so I would not forget what in the world I added to this crazy delicious meatless meal.
 You can eat it alone, pour it over seasoned cauliflower rice or organic rice—your choice and actually your choice as to what goes into this soup.
 Check out your freezer, cupboards, seasonings, herbs, and get started!

 I used my Crazy Curry Seasoning recipe, but you can use store-bought as well.
 I also found in my cupboard a box of Bio-Organic Creamed Coconut.
 This comes with four individual packets of pure coconut cream.
 I used one packet.
 You can also use coconut cream milk.
 I had found several dying carrots and added them as well, but as I said, make this your way.
 Live a little!